mhyllander/gpg-bridge-wsl2-ruby/README.md

 Gpg4win's gpg-agent.exe does not currently support standard ssh-agent (or rather, the implementation is broken).
 Therefore, Pageant ssh support must be enabled in gpg-agent.exe.
-To communicate with the Pagent server, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh).
+To communicate with the Pageant server, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh).

 ## Firewall and Security